DevExpress/dotnet-eud/interface-elements-for-web/articles/tree-list/filtering/search-panel.md

 ![SearchPanel](../../../images/img17905.png)

-## Applying the Search Panel Filter Criterion
+## Apply the Search Panel Filter Criterion

 Press Enter or click the **Search** button to apply a filter criterion typed in the search panel.
 Otherwise, a filter is automatically applied in 1.2 seconds.

-## Clearing the Search Panel Filter Criterion
+## Clear the Search Panel Filter Criterion
 To clear the search panel filter criterion, do one of the following:
 * Press Delete or Backspace.
 * Click the **Clear** button.